 How Must Isotherm Be Installed

-The Isotherm Insulation must be installed flat on the ceiling.
-In fact all roof insulation products in homes must be installed flat on the ceiling.
+The Isotherm must be installed flat on the ceiling.
+In fact, all roof insulation products in homes must be installed flat on the ceiling.
 The reason for this is simple you do not want to cool down your roof space.
 Rather you want to cool down the inside of your home.
-If your Insulation installer fits the roof insulation following the pitch your roof space would be cool.
-You would still have to run an air con to be comfortable.
+If your Isotherm Installer fits the roof insulation following the pitch your roof space would be cool.
+You would still have to run an air conditioner to be comfortable.

 In winter your home would be freezing cold as all the warm air created in the home will rise and be pulled into the cold roof space.
 So remember the insulation must be flat on the ceiling.
-In fact we often get called out to homes were they have had insulation installed by either the Gumtree gang or some local handy man to see why the insulation is not working.
-On inspection in most cases the insulation is under spec or the insulation is rolled over the beams.
-This will in fact make the home hotter in summer and colder in winter.
+In fact, we often get called out to homes where they have had insulation installed by either the Gumtree gang or some local handy man to see why the insulation is not working.
+On inspection, in most cases, the insulation is under spec or rolled over the beams.
+This will, in fact, make the home hotter in summer and colder in winter.
 The reason for this is the air pockets under the thermal insulation.

 The Isotherm insulation has great acoustic properties when installing the 145mm Isotherm.
 This insulation will reduce the effect of noise pollution in the home.
-In fact the roof space is were the biggest percentage of noise will enter the home.
-However to sound proof the home we recommend two or three layers.
+In fact, the roof space is where the biggest percentage of noise will enter the home.
+However, to sound proof the home we recommend two or three layers.